 By contrast Jason or Michael would lose a lot of their menace if they spoke.
-The silent treatment is scary, but it's a depressing kind of scary.
+Their silent treatment is scary, but it's a depressing all-too-real kind of scary.
 With his fiendish laugh Price really just pretends to be scary.
-He lets you in on the joke and in doing so eliminates "real" scariness of the slashers, which is why his films are above all, delightful, not traumatizing.
+He lets you in on the joke and in doing so eliminates the real scariness of the slashers, which is why his films are above all, delightful, not traumatizing (WITCHFINDER GENERAL and a few others being the grim exceptions).
 The zombies of Romero and his imitators just eat you; unlike le gourmand Price, they don't give a shit how you taste.
 Nothing slows them down as they stagger and chomp.
 If you want to get Price off your scent, just toss him a piece of scenery; he'll gladly chew it in your stead.

-In short this is the movie that THE PARTY and THE WILD PARTY and THE WILD ANGELS (Corman, 1966) try to be, but don't have the devil on their side.
-MASQUE's Prospero and ANGEL's Heavenly Blues (Peter Fonda) actually have a lot in common: each is a charismatic natural leader (a stand-in for Corman himself?) forced to endure the uncouthness of their minions, bound to lead packs of dimwitted trogs who've mistaken their gluttonous earthly lusts for true freedom.
+In short this is the movie that THE PARTY and THE WILD PARTY and THE WILD ANGELS (Corman, 1966) try to be, but don't have enough of the devil on their side to quite fathom.
+MASQUE's Prospero and ANGEL's Heavenly Blues (Peter Fonda) actually have a lot in common: each is a charismatic natural leader forced to endure the uncouthness of their brutish minions, bound to lead packs of dimwitted trogs who've mistaken unrestrained gluttony and lust for true freedom.
 Compare the hilariously disturbing scene wherein Prospero orders his guests to roll around on the floor (like the filthy animals they are) to the climax of ANGELS where the gang trashes a church in a drunken orgy of destruction.
 Heavenly's admonition to the priest, "We wanna be free to ride our machines without being hassled by The Man... and we wanna get loaded... and we wanna have a good time." is not dissimilar to Prospero's decrees, such as: "If a God of love and light ever did exist, He is long since dead.
 Someone... some...thing rules in his place."

-For me and some of us in the rock group I was in, sex, drugs and rock and roll were a way to expand the mind and get loaded and not be hassled by the man (at least at first).
-For a lot of our hairy fans it was a chance to get heheheh fucked up!
+For me and some of us in the rock group I was in, the lifestyle around sex, drugs and rock and roll were a way to expand the mind and get loaded.
+For a lot of our hairy fans it was just a chance to get heheheh fucked up!
 Wooo!
 Mexican Mud!
 Yeah!
 In that sense, Prospero prefigures Timothy Leary, the acid generation, and the later 'e' generation.
 And thus MASQUE is one of the most legit psychedelic horror movies until Corman's X-THE MAN WITH X-RAY EYES, and THE TRIP!
 Do you doubt it?
 Can you look at Corman's MASQUE and not think of some far away rave or acid test of your dreams?

 Consider the Satanic initiation of Hazel Court in the film: desperate to regain Prospero's favor after the arrival of lovely Jane Asher, Court undergoes a private ceremony where she is "stabbed" by a series of shamanic figures from throughout the ages: there's an Egyptian, Japanese, African, and Russian shaman/ghost, all waving their scythes and knives over her prostrate immobile heaving buxom figure, distorted through sheet metal reflection and green tinting.
-With it's thumping Rite of Spring-y David Lee score, this scene should be familiar to anyone whose ever dropped hardcore psychedelics (or had a really bad fever) and had to undergo similar life/death blurring at the hands of "the threshold dwellers" before they could be free.
-And once you face those grinning demon dervishes and the impure and selfish/fearful parts of you ripped to shreds symbolically (but it sure feels real to you) then you are free...for awhile, anyway, til the hawks swoop in.
+With it's thumping Rite of Spring-y David Lee score, this scene should be familiar to anyone whose ever dropped hardcore psychedelics (or had a really bad fever) and had to undergo similar panic-soaked hazing rituals at the hands of mortality's "threshold dwellers" before they could be totally free.
+"I have survived my own death," she later announces.
+She has known terror and moved past it.
+As experienced meditation practitioners and trippers knpw: once you face those grinning demon dervishes and the impure and selfish/fearful parts of you ripped to shreds symbolically, you are free...

 Similarly, anyone whose ever tried to have a cultivated evening of psychedelically enhanced dancing, talking and group sex only to have the vibe ruined by the late-inning arrival of pinks, townies, burnouts, jonesers and/or wallies will cheer (at first) when Patrick McGee's (left) beady-eyed little ballerina molester receives grisly retribution at the hands of Hop Toad (Skip Martin).
 And who can fail to notice how Charles Beaumont's clever screenplay casts the humble Christians of the village as dull whiners (and hypocrites) while Prospero remains ever-complex and witty?
 Like Richard III, Prospero may be "evil" but he's the one taking the trouble to invite you along and to keep the film you're watching full of interesting bits of business.
 That is, until Death comes for him and he has to face the ultimate threshold dwellers all by himself, all while covered in red paint and forced to participate in modern expressionist dance!